jobovy/apogee/README.rst

 to be performed efficiently.

-``lsf.convolve`` convolves with both the APOGEE LSF and the macroturbulence, modeled as a Gaussian smoothing with a given FWHM.
-The convolution is implemented efficiently as a sparse-matrix multiplication.
-The LSF obtained from ``lsf.eval`` can be returned in this sparse format by specifying ``sparse=True`` or you can yourself compute the sparse representation by running ``lsf.sparsify``.
+``lsf.convolve`` convolves with both the APOGEE LSF and the macroturbulence and outputs the spectrum on the standard apStar logarithmically-spaced wavelength grid.
+The macroturbulence can either be modeled as a Gaussian smoothing with a given FWHM or the proper macroturbulence convolution kernel can be pre-computed using ``apogee.modelspec.vmacro`` in the same way as the ``lsf.eval`` function above.
+The convolutions are implemented efficiently as a sparse-matrix multiplication.
+The LSF obtained from ``lsf.eval`` and the macroturbulence kernel from ``apogee.modelspec.macroturbulence`` can be returned in this sparse format by specifying ``sparse=True`` or you can yourself compute the sparse representation by running ``lsf.sparsify``.
+If for some reason you do not wish to convolve with the APOGEE LSF, you can compute a dummy LSF using ``lsf.dummy`` that is just a delta function and this can be passed to ``lsf.convolve`` (useful for only convolving with macroturbulence).

 The average DR12 LSFs for 6 fibers (the standard LSF for ASPCAP analysis) or for all fibers is pre-computed and stored online at `this